 How to get Involved

-SNHN are seeking new consumer representatives for the Community Council with life experience in the following areas: Culturally and Linguistically Diverse; Disability; and Refugees.
+SNHN are seeking new consumer representatives for the Community Council with life experience in the following areas: Aboriginal Community; Youth health (including mental health); LGBTQI; Climate and Health;

 - Have you experienced the local health system in the last 5 years?